GrahamC7/LeanLens/README.md

 ## 📜 License

-This project is open source and free to use under the MIT License.
+This project is open source and free to use under the MIT License.ct is open source and free to use under the MIT License.